 The main aim of the paper on Developmental Biology is to provide the undergraduate students an in-depth knowledge on the embryonic and post embryonic developmental processes.
 An important aspect of developmental biology is its implication in medicine which is also dealt with in this course.
 The approach of this paper is to make the students realize the most fascinating aspect of developmental biology that a single fertilized egg can give rise to a fully developed complex organism.
 The course explains the basic principles and concepts underlying the developmental processes at the cellular and molecular level.
 To understand morphogenesis, the students are introduced to model organisms like Sea urchin, Drosophila, Frog and Chick to study different types of eggs, cleavage patterns and various morphogenetic movements during gastrulation leading to formation of germ layers and their fate.
-By understanding the developmental processes, the students can relate to errors occurring during development leading to congenital disorders and human diseases.
-The paper also addresses the problems of infertility in humans.
+By understanding the developmental processes, the students can relate to errors occurring in during development leading to congenital disorders and human diseases.
+The paper also addresses the problem of infertility in humans and how to overcome this.
 The students are familiarized with the technique of IVF and pre-diagnostic methods to identify any abnormality arising during development.
 The students are made aware of the areas of great interest including stem cell therapy, tissue engineering and regenerative medicine.

-- Understand the events that lead to formation of a multicellular organism from a single fertilized egg, the zygote. - Acquire basic knowledge of the cellular processes of development and the molecular mechanisms underlying these. - Describe the general patterns and sequential developmental stages during embryogenesis; and understand how the developmental processes lead to establishment of body plan of multicellular organisms. - Discuss the general mechanisms involved in morphogenesis and to explain how different cells and tissues interact in a coordinated way to form various tissues and organs. - Understand about the evolutionary development of various animals. - Know the process of ageing leading to interventions that can improve the overall health and quality of life in aged people. - Learn the importance of latest techniques like stem cell therapy, in vitro fertilization and amniocentesis etc. to be applied for human welfare. - Develop the skill to raise and maintain culture of model system; Drosophila in the laboratory.
+- Understand the events that lead to formation of a multicellular organism from a single fertilized egg, the zygote. - Acquire basic knowledge of the cellular processes of development and the molecular mechanisms underlying these. - Describe the general patterns and sequential developmental stages during embryogenesis; and understand how the developmental processes lead to establishment of body plan of multicellular organisms. - Discuss the general mechanisms involved in morphogenesis and to explain how different cells and tissues interact in a coordinated way to form various tissues and organs. - Understand about the evolutionary development of various animals. - Know the process of ageing leading to interventions that can improve the overall health and quality of life in aged people. - Learn the importance of latest techniques like stem cell therapy, In Vitro fertilization and amniocentesis etc. to be applied for human welfare. - Develop the skill to raise and maintain culture of model system; Drosophila in the laboratory.

-Unit1: Introduction
+Unit 1: Introduction

-Historical perspective and basic concepts: Phases of development, cell-cell interaction, pattern formation, differentiation and growth, differential gene expression, cytoplasmic determinants and asymmetric cell division
+Historical perspective and basic concepts: Phases of development, Cell-Cell interaction, Pattern formation, Differentiation and growth, Differential gene expression, Cytoplasmic determinants and asymmetric cell division